 On August 23, 2016, an Ontario Superior Court judge heard opening arguments for a class action lawsuit against the federal government by Sixties Scoop survivors.
 The claim was originally launched in 2009 but has been held up in court due to federal appeals.
 The plaintiffs asked for $1.3 billion in damages or $85,000 for each affected individual.

-In February 2017, after an eight-year court battle, an Ontario Superior Court judge found the federal government failed to prevent on-reserve children from losing their Indigenous identity after they were forcibly taken from their homes.
+In February 2017, after an eight-year court battle, an Ontario Superior Court judge found that the federal government failed to prevent on-reserve children from losing their Indigenous identity after they were forcibly taken from their homes.
 Justice Edward Belobaba said Canada breached its "duty of care" to the children and ignored the damaging effects of the Ontario-led program.

-On October 7, 2017 Crown-Indigenous Relations and Northern Affairs Minister Carolyn Bennett made an announcement.
-The Canadian government has reached an agreement in principle with survivors of the Sixties Scoop worth some $800 million, putting an end to years of fractious legal action.
+On October 7, 2017, Crown-Indigenous Relations and Northern Affairs Minister Carolyn Bennett made an announcement.
+The Canadian government had reached an agreement in principle with survivors of the Sixties Scoop worth some $800 million, putting an end to years of fractious legal action.
 She said the move will "begin to right the wrongs" caused by forcibly removing Indigenous children from their birth families.

-Bennett said a final agreement still has to be reached, but the government has set aside $750 million for individual compensation.
+Bennett said a final agreement still had to be reached, but the government had set aside $750 million for individual compensation.
 They've earmarked another $50 million for a foundation dedicated to reconciliation initiatives.